dnsoftware/porto_ru/README.md

 The Porto structure itself makes writing automated tests a smooth process.
 As it has a `tests` folder at the root of each Container for contaning the unit tests of your Tasks.
 And a `tests` folder in each UI folder for contaning the functional tests (for testing each UI's separately).

-The secret of making the testing and debugging easy, is not onnly in the organization of the tests and pre defined responsiblity of the components but also in the decoupling of your code.
+The secret of making the testing and debugging easy, is not only in the organization of the tests and pre defined responsiblity of the components but also in the decoupling of your code.

 ***